seper-sw/Advanced-SMS-Spam-Detection-using-Deep-Complex-Models-and-Sine-Cosine-Algorithm/Readme.md

-# Spam SMS detection
+# SMS  Spam Detection

-In this project i used KNN & Random-forest & SVM & MLP algorithms to detect spam from not-spam SMS and complete code exist in : complete.ipynb
+In this project MLP & Complex MLP & KNN & SVM & Random-forest  algorithms implemented to  detect spam from not-spam SMS.

+complete code exist in :
+complete.ipynb

 I used the feature extraction phase that this part utilizes, which incorporates the metaheuristic algorithm SCA.
 It has been implemented in sca.py